lolokraus/DegiroAPI/README.md

 # DegiroAPI
-An unofficial API for the trading platform Degiro written in Python
+An unofficial API for the trading platform Degiro written in Python with the ability to get real time data and historical data for products.

 ## Getting Started